MicrosoftDocs/VBA-Docs/api/Excel.Chart.PrintedCommentPages.md

 # Chart.PrintedCommentPages property (Excel)

 Returns the number of comment pages that will be printed for the current chart.
-Read-only
+Read-only.

 ## Syntax